Crew Dragon spacecraft arrives at International Space Station for astronaut relay

-Crew Dragon spacecraft arrives at the International Space Station to relieve stranded astronauts
+Crew Dragon spacecraft arrives at International Space Station to relieve stranded astronauts

 Astronauts Butch Wilmore and Suni Williams were due to return to Earth last June, but were prevented from doing so by a technical problem with the Starliner spacecraft.

 Shortly after 12:04 a.m.
-ET, images were aired of the Crew Dragon astronauts embracing their counterparts on the space station.
+ET, television aired images of the Crew Dragon astronauts embracing their counterparts on the space station.

-Astronauts Butch Wilmore and Suni Williams were stranded on the Space Station last June because of a technical problem with the Boeing Starliner spacecraft that had carried them and was scheduled to bring them back to Earth.
+Astronauts Butch Wilmore and Suni Williams were stranded on the International Space Station last June because of a technical problem with the Boeing Starliner spacecraft that had brought them and was scheduled to bring them back to Earth.

 Updates